jp52576/project-management-github-activity/README.md

 3. How all the different parts of Git connect to each other[1]
 #### Things we want to know next**
 1. HTML coding best practices[1]
-2. How to create automated testing of HTML
+2. How to create automated testing of HTML[1]
-3.
+3. HTML optimization tools[1]

 ## Prerequisite - YOU.
 MUST SETUP PRIVATE PUBLIC KEY AUTH WITH GITHUB OR YOU WILL GET ACCESS DENIED ERRORS WHEN YOU PUSH FROM THE TERMINAL
 Add your ssh public key to github - See video